-Catching questions are put to the candidate for this degree; such as,
+Catching questions are put to the candidate for this degree; such as, by surrounding the great with its members, and thus not only prevent their doing mischief, but even make them do good?"

-1. "Would the Society be objectionable which should (till the greater revolution of nature should be ripe) put monarchs and rulers out of the condition to do harm; which in silence prevents the abuse of power, by surrounding the great with its members, and thus not only prevents their doing mischief, but even makes them do good?"
+1. "Would the society be objectionable which should (till the greater revolution of nature should be ripe) put monarchs and rulers out of the condition to do harm; which should in silence prevent the abuse of power,

-2. "Is not the objection unjust, That such a Society may abuse its power.
+2. "Is not the objection unjust, That such a Society may abuse its power?
 Do not our rulers frequently abuse their power, though we are silent?
 This power is not so secure as in the hands of our Members, whom we train up with so much care, and place about princes after mature deliberation and choice.
-If any government can be harmless which is erected by man, surely it must be ours, which is founded on morality, fore-sight, talents, liberty, and virtue," &c.
+If any government can be harmless which is erected by man, surely it must be ours, which is founded on morality, foresight, talents, liberty, and virtue," &c.

 The candidate is presented for reception in the character of a slave; and it is demanded of him what has brought him into this most miserable of all conditions.
-He answers-Society-the State-Submissiveness-False
+He answers-Society-the State-Submissiveness-False Religion.

-Religion.
 A skeleton is pointed out to him, at the feet of which are laid a Crown and a Sword.
 He is asked, whether that is the skeleton of a King, a Nobleman, or a Beggar?
 As he cannot decide, the President of the meeting says to him, "the character of being a Man is the only one that is of importance."